Once More, with Feeling (Buffy the Vampire Slayer): Reception

 The episode was nominated for an Emmy Award for Outstanding Musical Direction, but the National Academy of Television Arts and Sciences (NATAS) neglected to include the title on the ballots for Emmy nominations in 2002.
 NATAS attempted to remedy this by mailing a postcard informing its voters that it should be included, but the episode did not win.
 NATAS' oversight, according to The Washington Post, was "another example of the lack of industry respect afforded one of television's most consistently clever shows".
 Ogle in the Miami Herald vigorously protests this omission, writing, "[T]he most astonishing, entertaining hour (hour plus, actually) of TV in the past year slips by virtually unnoticed.
 Nothing here is real; nothing here is right.
 Buffy the Vampire Slayers musical episode, 'Once More, with Feeling', registers a paltry outstanding music direction nomination.
 Nice for the musical directors.
 A stake through the aspirations of writer/director Joss Whedon, the beating creative heart of Buffy, the only TV writer brave and clever enough to use horror as one great big wonderful metaphor for growing up [...]
 'Once More, with Feeling' is TV of a different sort, something that comes along once in a lifetime and should not be buried but celebrated and rewarded."
 The episode was also nominated for a Best Dramatic Presentation Hugo Award and a Best Script Nebula Award, both given for excellence in science fiction and fantasy writing.
 Vox ranked the episode as the best episode of the series.
 It was voted the best episode of the series in a poll conducted by Radio Times to celebrate the 20th anniversary of the finale episode "Chosen".
 In 2009, TV Guide ranked it #14 on its list of "TV's Top 100 Episodes of All Time".
-For its 65th anniversary, TV Guide picked it as the fifth best episode of the 21st century.
+For its 65th anniversary in 2018, TV Guide picked their 65 best television episodes of the 21st century, ranking "Once More, with Feeling" fifth.
 In 2021, Los Angeles Times called it the best musical episode ever made.